 G&E represents the Lead Plaintiff and serves as Lead Counsel for the class in the consolidated cases, Williams et al. v.
 Block.One, Blumer and Larimer, Civ No. 1:20-cv-2809, and Crypto Assets Opportunity Fund, et al. v.
 Block.One, Blumer, Larimer, Grigg and Pierce, Civ.
 No. 1:20-cv-3829 before Judge Kaplan in the Southern District of New York.
 The Parties have reached an agreement to settle the action for a payment by block.one of $27.5 million cash for the benefit of the class.
 The settlement must be approved by the Court.

-Firm Director and head of G&E’s mass tort practice group, Beth Graham has been selected by Law360 as a “Titan of the Plaintiffs Bar” for 2021.
+G&E principal and head of the Firm's mass tort practice group, Beth Graham has been selected by Law360 as a “Titan of the Plaintiffs Bar” for 2021.
 This year’s list from Law360 includes only 11 lawyers, each of whom obtained significant achievements on behalf of their clients over the past year.